d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 This means that it can take a lot longer to process one sample at a time compared to a full batch.
-A second problem is that some of the layers, such as Batch Normalization which is described in :ref:`sec_batch_norm`, only work well when we have access to more than one observation at a time.
+A second problem is that some of the layers, such as batch normalization (to be described in :numref:`sec_batch_norm`), only work well when we have access to more than one observation at a time.

 The solution to both problems is to pick an intermediate strategy: rather than taking a full batch or only a single sample at a time, we take a *minibatch* of observations :cite:`Li.Zhang.Chen.ea.2014`.
-The specific choice of the size of said minibatch depends on many factors, such as the amount of memory, the number of accelerators, the choice of layers, and the total dataset size.
+The specific choice of the size of the said minibatch depends on many factors, such as the amount of memory, the number of accelerators, the choice of layers, and the total dataset size.
 Despite all of that, a number between 32 and 256, preferably a multiple of a large power of $2$, is a good start.
-This leads us to *minibatch stochastic gradient descent*:
+This leads us to *minibatch stochastic gradient descent*.

 In its most basic form, in each iteration $t$, we first randomly sample a minibatch $\mathcal{B}_t$